 What is the Summer Hawks Program?

 The Summer Hawks Program is an opportunity for incoming freshmen to gain a head start on their collegiate careers.
 As part of this summer program, students take a three credit general education program (GEP) or Business Core course (for business majors) and participate in college life.
 This not only introduces students to college-level coursework and to campus resources, but also permits students to take a reduced course load in the fall semester.

 The Summer Academic Program

 Summer Hawks participate in a three week academic program.
-Dates for Summer 2018 are July 1-July 19.
+Dates for Summer 2019 are June 30-July 18.

 Classes available during the Summer Program